openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-camera.md

       console.error(`Failed to release the PreviewOutput instance ${err.code}`);
       return;
     }
-    console.log('Callback invoked to indicate that the videoOutput instance is released successfully.');
+    console.info('Callback invoked to indicate that the videoOutput instance is released successfully.');
   });
 }
 ```